If you are a UK homeowner aged 55 or over, the Saga Equity Release Advice Service may be able to help you access money tied up in your home.

 This depends on a number of factors, the main ones being your age and the value of your property.
 The older you are the greater proportion of your home’s value can be released.
 The amount you can borrow and the way in which you can borrow it, will depend on the plan you choose.

 For a guide to the maximum amount you could potentially release from your home, try our free calculator.
-This gives an indication of the maximum amount you may be able to release and is based upon your estimated property value and the age of the youngest homeowner.
-It doesn't take into account your personal circumstances, for a personalised quote please call the phone number shown above.
+This gives an indication of the maximum amount you may be able to release with a lifetime mortgage and is based upon your estimated property value and the age of the youngest homeowner.
+It doesn't take into account your personal circumstances.
+To get a personalised quote please call 0800 096 1484

-If you have taken out a lifetime mortgage, the property remains in your name, as it would with a conventional mortgage.
-However, if you have taken out a home reversion plan, the reversion company will own all or part of your property (although you can continue to live there for the rest of your life).
+If you have taken out a lifetime mortgage, the plan is secured against your home, but the property remains in your name as it would with a conventional mortgage.
+If you have taken out a home reversion plan, the home reversion company will own all or part of your property (although you can continue to live there for the rest of your life).

 We would estimate that it normally takes about 3-4 months from the time you initially contact us and book an appointment with an adviser to the time you receive your money.
 This includes the time required for your adviser to do a full assessment of your situation, make their recommendations and for you to make your decision.

 The Saga Equity Release Advice Service is provided by Just Retirement Solutions Limited.
-The Saga Equity Release Plan is provided by Just Retirement Limited.
+The Saga Equity Release Plan is provided by Just Retirement Money Limited.
 Saga Personal Finance is a registered trading name of Acromas Financial Services Limited, which is registered in England and Wales (Company No. 3023493).
 Registered office: Enbrook Park, Sandgate, Folkestone, Kent CT20 3SE.
-Acromas Financial Services Limited and Just Retirement Solutions Limited are authorised and regulated by the Financial Conduct Authority.
-Just Retirement Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
+Acromas Financial Services Limited, Just Retirement Solutions Limited and Just Retirement Money Limited are authorised and regulated by the Financial Conduct Authority.